 Our masterclass programme is second to none, and gives you the chance to learn from leading artists, including principals from the LSO, CBSO and LA Philharmonic.
 Other recent visiting artists include trumpeter Rex Richardson, saxophonist Tong Yang, Concertgebouw Principal Flute Emily Benyon, percussionist Andy Smith, London Brass and the Arx Duo.

 The Department holds a large collection of instruments that students may borrow, often on long-term loan.
-The collection includes: piccolos; alto utes; bass ute; cors anglais; oboes d’amore; E at clarinets; C clarinets; A clarinets; basset horns; bass clarinets; contrabass clarinets in E at and B at; contrabassoons; sopranino, soprano, alto, tenor, baritone and bass saxophones; piccolo trumpets; E at trumpets; cornets; ugel horns; alto trombones; tenor trombones; bass trombone; contrabass trombone; bass trumpet; euphonium; tubas in B at and C; alphorns; natural trumpets; cornetts; hand horns; and alto, tenor and bass sackbuts.
+The collection includes: piccolos; alto flutes; bass flute; cor anglais; oboes d’amore; E flat clarinets; C clarinets; A clarinets; basset horns; bass clarinets; contrabass clarinets in E flat and B flat; contrabassoons; sopranino, soprano, alto, tenor, baritone and bass saxophones; piccolo trumpets; E flat trumpets; cornets; ugel horns; alto trombones; tenor trombones; bass trombone; contrabass trombone; bass trumpet; euphonium; tubas in B flat and C; alphorns; natural trumpets; cornetts; hand horns; and alto, tenor and bass sackbuts.